noncom/sx-tubes-manual/README.md

 ------------------------------------------------------------------------------------------------------------------------

-#### Overflow Device
+## Overflow Device

 Overflow is a device that collects everything that doesn't fit into other specified receivers.
-The central block of an Overflow tube device is the same as for the Receiver Piston, which is just a normal Minecraft Piston.
+The central block of an Overflow tube device is the same as for the Receiver Piston, which is just a normal __Minecraft Piston__.
 It is recognized as a tube Overflow Device if it is:
 1. Connected to a Grid by a Glass Tube
 2. Has an inventory block in front of it, for example a Chest.
 3. Has a Control Sign on it that describes and configures the device.

-##### Overflow Device Sign Commands
+### Overflow Device Sign Commands

 All Overflow Piston Control Signs first line must be one of the following: